Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

     Start -->|Disable command| Off
 ```

+### Thermistor Drift Errors

+The firmware raises an error if the thermistors on the plate seem to have excessively drifted.
+If the following conditions are met, then the thermal plate task enters an error state until the device is reset:
+- There is an active temperature target
+- The plate control has finisehd the Overshoot Phase and 30 additional seconds have passed
+- The hottest thermistor and the coldest thermistor on the plate are more than 4ºC apart from one another

 ## Lid Heater

 The lid heater consists of a single resistive heating pad and a single thermistor for temperature feedback.
 The lid's primary purpose is to prevent condensation in the wells by providing a temperature above that of the peltier plate.